SuperCuber/dotter/README.md

 Jonny cannot drink alcohol
 ```

+**An important note** - Dotter will detect whether your source file is a template or not.\
+If it is, it will **copy** the source to the target.
+If it is not, it will create a **symbolic link**.
+More on that in the **Templated vs Non-Templated** section.

 ### Helpers
 Handlebars supports custom helpers - for example, a helper that will convert a color from hex to rgb named `hex2rgb` will be used like so: `{{hex2rgb background_color}}`.\
-The Rust implementation of handlebars supports custom helpers written in [rhai](https://github.com/jonathandturner/rhai) which is a scripting language.
+The Rust implementation of Handlebars supports custom helpers written in [rhai](https://github.com/jonathandturner/rhai) which is a scripting language.

 To define one yourself, add it in the optional `[helpers]` section in `global.toml` in the form of `script_name = "script_file_location"`.\
 The ones I currently use will be in the [helpers folder of my dotfiles](https://github.com/SuperCuber/dotfiles/tree/master/dotter_settings/helpers) - you can use them as examples.